 The US lab regulatory environment is layered and unforgiving.
 Your LIMS must natively support CLIA (Clinical Laboratory Improvement Amendments) requirements, which govern everything from quality control documentation to personnel records.
 It must enforce HIPAA patient privacy standards across all data access and transmission workflows.
 Critically, if your lab has computerized systems involved in regulated operations, 21 CFR Part 11 compliance, covering electronic records and audit trails, is a legal mandate.

-Evaluation Questions: Ask them to open the audit trail live and show documentations like the COC transfers.
+Evaluation Questions: Ask them to open the audit trail live and show documentation like the COC transfers.

 2. Data Security & Sovereignty